vespa-mrs/vespa.io/docs/user_manuals/datasim_user_manual.md

 it also reports short messages that reflect current processing while events are running.

-### On the Menu Bar
+### 2.1 On the Menu Bar

+These are the functions of various menu items in the application:

-**DataSim→Open** Opens an existing VIFF datasim XML file into a new datasim tab in the datasim Notebook.
-The state of the datasim as it was saved, including all sub-tab settings and simulated data, are restored as the datasim is opened into its tab.
+-   **DataSim→Open** Opens an existing VIFF datasim XML file into a new
+    > datasim tab in the datasim Notebook.
+The state of the datasim as
+    > it was saved, including all sub-tab settings and simulated data,
+    > are restored as the datasim is opened into its tab.

-**DataSim →New** Allows the user to create a new datasim in a new Tab.
+-   **DataSim→New** Allows the user to create a new datasim in a new
+    > Tab.

-**DataSim →Save** Saves the state of the datasim as it currently exists, including all sub-tab settings and data, into a VIFF (Vespa Interchange File Format) XML file.
+-   **DataSim→Save** Saves the state of the datasim as it currently
+    > exists, including all sub-tab settings and data, into a VIFF

-*Note that this does NOT save out a simulated data set, but just a file that DataSim can read back in to recreate the current state shown in the program.
-In other words, it saves the DataSim program stuff, not the simulated data stuff.
-Use Export menu items (below) to save out simulated data.*
+    > (Vespa Interchange File Format) XML file. *Note that this does NOT
+    > save out a simulated data set, but just a file that DataSim can
+    > read back in to recreate the current state shown in the program.
+    > In other words, it saves the DataSim program stuff, not the
+    > simulated data stuff.
+Use Export menu items (below) to save out
+    > simulated data.*

-**DataSim →Save As** Same as Save, but allows the user to change the file name into which the datasim is saved.
+-   **DataSim→Save As** Same as Save, but allows the user to change the
+    > file name into which the datasim is saved.

-**DataSim → Close** Closes the active tab.
+-   **DataSim→ Close** Closes the active tab.

-**DataSim**

-**→Export Spectrum \<various\>** Writes the simulated data from the datasim out to various formats.
-For formats that allow it, provenance for the simulated data is included.
+-   **DataSim→Export Spectrum \<various\>** Writes the simulated data
+    > from the datasim out to various formats.
+For formats that allow
+    > it, provenance for the simulated data is included.
 Otherwise.
-Provenance is saved to a separate text file in the same directory.
+    > Provenance is saved to a separate text file in the same directory.

-**DataSim**

-**→Export Monte Carlo \<various\>** Similar to Export Spectrum, but an array of spectral data with the same signal model, but different added noise is saved out to various formats.
+-   **DataSim→Export Monte Carlo \<various\>** Similar to Export
+    > Spectrum, but an array of spectral data with the same signal
+    > model, but different added noise is saved out to various formats.

-**DataSim →Exit** Closes the application window.
+-   **DataSim→Exit** Closes the application window.

-**View→\<various\>** Changes plot options in the plots on each sub-tab of the active datasim tab, including: display a zero line, turn x-axis on/off or choose units, select the data type (real, imag, magn) displayed, and various output options for all plot windows and experiment in text format.
+-   **View→\<various\>** Changes plot options in the plots on each
+    > sub-tab of the active datasim tab, including: display a zero line,
+    > turn x-axis on/off or choose units, select the data type (real,
+    > imag, magn) displayed, and various output options for all plot
+    > windows and experiment in text format.

-**Help→User Manual** Launches the user manual (from vespa/docs) into a PDF file reader.
+-   **Help→User Manual** Launches the user manual (from vespa/docs) into
+    > a PDF file reader.

-**Help→DataSim/Vespa Online Help** Online wiki for the DataSim application and Vespa project
+-   **Help→DataSim/Vespa Online Help** Online wiki for the DataSim
+    > application and Vespa project

-**Help→About** Giving credit where credit is due.
+-   **Help→About** Giving credit where credit is due.

-### 2.1 The DataSim Notebook
+### 2.2 The DataSim Notebook

 The datasim notebook offers a lot of flexibility.
 Multiple tabs can be opened up inside the window.
 They can be moved around, arranged and